"Polar" and "antiferromagnetic" order in f=1 many-boson systems

 Recent progress in cold atom experiments has led to a renewed interest in the low energy properties of interacting many-boson systems.
 Especially the systems of spinful bosons \cite{Stamper-Kurn,Stenger,BarrettSauerChapman,Chang}, in which hyperfine spin degrees of freedom couple to many-body quantum physics of bosons, are expected to show a variety of nontrivial quantum magnetic phenomena.
 See \cite{KawaguchiUeda} for a recent review.
 It is a fascinating challenge in many-body physics to give a firm (hopefully rigorous) theoretical understanding of these phenomena \cite{LiebSeiringerSolovejYngvason}.
 The present work is a first step in such a direction.

 It has been argued since the early days \cite{OhmiMachida,Ho} that $f=1$ Bose-Einstein condensates with antiferromagnetic interaction have peculiar magnetic phases called ``polar'' and ``antiferromagnetic'', in which global spin rotational symmetry is spontaneously broken \cite{Stenger}.
 This symmetry breaking is of a ``nematic'' type (in the sense that the symmetry breaking in, e.g., the positive z-direction is the same as that in the negative z-direction).
 Interestingly the existence of nematic long-range order has been established rigorously in a class of $S=1$ quantum spin systems \cite{TanakaTanakaIdogaki} which can be regarded as limits of the $f=1$ Bose-Hubbard model \cite{Imambekov,Snoek}.
-The nematic phases in Bose-Einstein condensates and in spin systems should be related with each other.
+The nematic phases in Bose-Einstein condensates and in the spin systems should be related with each other.

-So far magnetic properties of interacting boson system are studied mainly by mean field theories, and few rigorous results have been obtained.
+Magnetic properties of interacting boson system have been studied mainly by mean field theories, and few rigorous results are known.
 Here we present rigorous inequalities for the ground states (in the subspace where the total spin in the z-direction is vanishing) of fully interacting spinful boson systems which imply the existence of ``polar'' or ``antiferromagnetic'' order when the quadratic Zeeman term is large enough.
 In particular we can show the existence of a sharp transition in the low density limit.
+We stress that this is not only one of the first rigorous results in spinful many-boson systems, but also one of (not so many) rigorous results in many-body physics that apply to realistic models and produce experimentally verifiable concrete results.

 We also discuss weak coupling theory, and place the present problem into the context of the standard picture of long-range order and symmetry breaking.
+We believe that this observation dissolves the apparent (and well-known) discrepancy between the predictions of the exact weak coupling theory \cite{LawPuBigelow,KoahiUeda,HoYip} and of the mean-field theory \cite{KawaguchiUeda,OhmiMachida,Ho}.

 We hope that the present study can become a starting point of further mathematical physical researches on quantum magnetic phenomena in interacting boson systems.